Rand Paul accuses ‘80s pop star Richard Marx of ‘advocating violence’ in praising attacker

 Mr. Paul accused 1980s pop singer Richard Marx, now a podcaster with 306,900 Twitter followers, of “advocating violence” for tweeting Sunday: “I’ll say it again: If I ever meet Rand Paul’s neighbor I’m going to hug him and buy him as many drinks as he can consume.”

 The next day, Mr. Paul received at his home a large envelope of white powder, which turned out to be non-dangerous, and a picture of him in a neck brace and arm sling with a gun to his head above the message: “I’ll finish what your neighbor started, you motherf——.”
-The FBI is investigating.

 “Frankly, I’m tired of it.
 I’m just tired of them allowing this.
 And I’m tired of them blaming it on the right,” Mr. Paul told Fox News host Martha MacCallum.

-He referred to the 2017 shooting at the Congressional Baseball Game practice by a left-wing activist that injured three, including Rep. Steve Scalise, Louisiana Republican.
+He also brought up the 2017 shooting at the Congressional Baseball Game practice by a left-wing activist that injured three, including Rep. Steve Scalise, Louisiana Republican.

 “I was at the ball field when a Bernie Sanders shooter almost killed Steve Scalise, wounded five other people,” Mr. Paul said.
 “So I’m sick and tired of the violence coming from the left, but I’m sick and tired of the left-wing press then blaming it all on Donald Trump or on me or others.”

-Twitter told Axios in a Monday statement that the tweet was not in violation of the company’s policies, but the tweet was removed Tuesday with the message, “This tweet is no longer available because it violated the Twitter Rules.”
+Twitter initially told Axios in a Monday statement that Mr. Marx’s tweet did not break the company’s rules.

+But the tweet had been removed Tuesday with the message, “This tweet is no longer available because it violated the Twitter Rules.”

 “The Tweet you referenced was in violation of our glorification of violence policy,” said a Twitter spokesperson in a Tuesday email.
 “The account owner is required to remove the Tweet.”